sf105/sttp-book/README.md

 Welcome to **Software Testing: From Theory to Practice**!

 This book covers the most important testing techniques needed to build high quality software systems.
-Specific topics covered are quality attributes, maintainability and testability, manual and exploratory testing, automated testing, devops, test adequacy, model-based testing, state-based testing, decision tables, reviews and inspections, design-by-contract, test-driven design, unit versus integration testing, mocks and stubs.
+Specific topics covered are quality attributes, maintainability and testability, manual and exploratory testing, automated testing, DevOps, test adequacy, model-based testing, state-based testing, decision tables, reviews and inspections, design-by-contract, test-driven design, unit versus integration testing, mocks and stubs.

 We expect readers to be able to: